 Over the years, I have researched and published on Navajo sacred places.
 I became acquainted with several medicinemen, at Navajo Mountain and Canyon de Chelly, and, especially, with Billy Yellow of Monument Valley.
 I hired Billy and his sons-in-law to build a hogan (dwelling) on land I own in Castle Valley near Moab, UT.
 I published a brief biography of another medicineman, Pete Price, whose grandson I knew.

 The UCD fisheries biologist Peter Moyle and I published an article on the Gulf of California origins of the fishes depicted on prehistoric Mimbres pictorial bowls from southwestern New Mexico.
-Our work was prominently featured in the University of New Mexico’s Maxwell Museum of Anthropology.
+Our work is prominently featured in the University of New Mexico’s Maxwell Museum of Anthropology.

 I am a charter member of the Natural Arch and Bridge Society (NABS).
 In the earlier 1960s, I “discovered” a large but remote natural arch to the east of what is now Lake Powell, and officially named it for my father.
 In 2006, Lisa and I went on a NABS expedition to the Algerian Sahara, trecking with the Tuareg (http://www.naturalarches.org/tassili/journal.htm; see photo), and in 2010 I participated in a NABS journey to South China to document the world’s largest natural bridges and arches (http://www.naturalarches.org/china/journal.html#fairybridge; see photo).

 Current Southwest research projects include the history of Navajo farming (stemming from a 1985 School of American Research Advanced Seminar paper), Navajo sweathouses, and a major guidebook to the Four Corners Indian Country.